czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Most of the energy is absorbed to heat the Earth
       - Some energy is immediately reflected, particularly from the snow and ice at the poles
       - A substantial portion of the reflected energy moves through the near atmosphere to the higher atmosphere and is gone
-      - Currently, energy is being trapped and returned to the Earth's surface by greenhouse gases in the atmosphere, which function in the same way as glass does in the traditional greenhouse
+      - Currently, energy is being trapped and returned to the Earth's surface by greenhouse gasses in the atmosphere, which function in the same way as glass does in the traditional greenhouse

-    - Key greenhouse gases include:
+    - Key greenhouse gasses include:
       - Carbon dioxide: from burning fossil fuels for power generation and for transportation
-      - Methand: from industrial processes and from agriculture, in particular from beef production
+      - Methane: from industrial processes and from agriculture, in particular from beef production
       - Nitrous oxide: from soils under natural vegetation and agriculture
       - Ozone: from photochemical reaction of carbon-based fuels
       - Water vapor: from numerous water sources and from the oceans

   - The Facts
     - The global average temperature has been rising steadily for over 150 years, and has risen at a higher rate since the middle of the 20th century
-      - At the same time, there has been a dramatic rise in the concentration of greenhouse gases
+      - At the same time, there has been a dramatic rise in the concentration of greenhouse gasses

   - The Cause
-    - The rise in global temperature is due to the increase in the greenhouse gases that are primarily the result of industrial processes and related social activities
+    - The rise in global temperature is due to the increase in the greenhouse gasses that are primarily the result of industrial processes and related social activities

   - The Divided Political Situation
     - The division between climate change believers and skeptics follows political lines, preventing the US from taking needed actions on a national level